The 2013 Sake Professional Course Level II

 incredibly charming kura environs.

-Day five will be a trip to Aoshima Shuzo, the kura making Kikuyoi, in Shizuoka.
+Day five will be a trip up to Nagai Shuzo in Gunma, a lovely

 Those interested can make a reservation by sending me an email to that purport.
 Any questions?
 By all means, free l free to ask.